danm/ld-json-query/README.md

 ## Description
 Line delimitered JSON is a file with many valid JSON documents inside of it which are seperated by a simple line break.
 These files are useful when you have a lot of JSON data that may not fit into memory which need to be filtered and sorted.

-This package will let you stream over a LDJSON file, running a query function in order to filter documents you do not need keeping large files out of RAM allowing you service to remain fast and light.
-It does this by using the Node FS Read stream, filtering and transforming the payload and then writing to a new file using a Write stream.
+This package will let you stream over a LDJSON file, running a query function in order to filter documents you do not need, keeping large files out of RAM allowing your service to remain fast and light.
+It does this by using Node read streams, filtering and transforming the payload and then writing to a new file using a Write stream.

 ## Installing